Three progressively better ways to generate a random string in Python — March 23, 2010

 Now that is what I’m talking about: a classic Murakami novel, with

-* a disaffected narrator fumbling vaguely through his days
+• a disaffected narrator fumbling vaguely through his days

-* the wall between our world and a much darker one — a world which *may be within our own souls OMG* — falling away
+• the wall between our world and a much darker one — a world which may be within our own souls OMG — falling away

-* some sex (though less than you might expect from Murakami)
+• some sex (though less than you might expect from Murakami)

-* a semi-pulpy story that pulls you along effortlessly
+• a semi-pulpy story that pulls you along effortlessly

 So you see a pattern forming.
 There may have been a time in my life when I would have derisively called Murakami “formulaic,” but that word is actually an insult to the power of a good formula.
 Philip Roth succeeded for a good forty years by adhering to the Jewish-author-with-inexplicable-sex-appeal-exploring-masculinity formula.
 (All right, that’s kind of a complicated formula.
 Roth was a [foreign: sui generis] author.)
 Jazz music has evolved from one formula to another.
 Country music, from what I can tell, has been the same formula interpreted in different ways for half a century (cheatin’ woman, lonesome highway, etc.).
 I’ve listened to a lot of Frank Sinatra, and it was all — down to particular trills — the same formula.
-But *man* was that a good formula.
-The formula is essentially arbitrary; I have a book in queue — Georges Perec’s [book: A Void] — whose guiding premise, if I’m not mistaken, is that all such formulas are arbitrary, so why not pick one that’s *truly* arbitrary (don’t use the letter ‘e’ at all) and see what you can do within it.
+But man was that a good formula.
+The formula is essentially arbitrary; I have a book in queue — Georges Perec’s A Void — whose guiding premise, if I’m not mistaken, is that all such formulas are arbitrary, so why not pick one that’s truly arbitrary (don’t use the letter ‘e’ at all) and see what you can do within it.

-As ever, it’s what you *do* with the formula.
-Murakami knows how to fold, spindle, mutilate, and combine genres like no one else. [book: Dance Dance Dance] should maybe be called a supernatural mystery novel, in a way that really only makes sense if you’ve read a bunch of other Murakami.
+As ever, it’s what you do with the formula.
+Murakami knows how to fold, spindle, mutilate, and combine genres like no one else.
+Dance Dance Dance should maybe be called a supernatural mystery novel, in a way that really only makes sense if you’ve read a bunch of other Murakami.
 Our narrator — really a pretty excellent guy, which you can’t often say about Murakami protagonists — wakes up more than a little freaked out one day after an old lover calls to him in his sleep.
 She haunts him, but from where?
 From beyond the grave?
 Is she dead?
 Is that her ghost?

 Anyway, this woman — Kiki is her name — is calling to him, and he knows exactly what he has to do: he must return to the hotel where he and Kiki spent the formative months of their relationship.
 It is a creepy, bizarre hotel, where everything is just a bit askew.
 I couldn’t help picturing an old ramshackle house, lightning flickering behind it during deepest nighttime.
 Our narrator returns to the hotel to find that it’s been replaced with a gleaming skyscraper of a hotel whose name is the same as the old one it replaced.
 Why would they bother to keep the name the same?